What is mastitis?

 If you keep getting episodes of mastitis or blocked ducts your IBCLC lactation consultant can be very helpful to identify the most likely reasons.
-They will review your history, and check your positioning, latch or breastfeeding management could be the cause for mastitis to keep returning.
+They will review your history, and check whether your positioning, latch or breastfeeding management could be the cause for mastitis to keep returning.
 Other risk factors for recurring mastitis include:

 - Incomplete treatment of the original infection or mastitis which is not treated promptly 12